-During the year under review the Trustees held four full Board of Trustees meetings and six Trustees' committee meetings.
+During the year under review the Trustees held five full Board of Trustees meetings and five Trustees' Finance and Resources committee meetings.
 In addition six meetings of the Local Advisory Board (LAB) at Nelson Primary School, and four meetings of the Local Governing Body (LGB) at Latchmere School were held.

 The training and induction provided for new Trustees is dependent on their experience.
 Where necessary the Academy will provide training on legal, educational and financial matters.
 All new Trustees are given a tour of the Academy Trust Schools.
+All Trustees are required to undertake one relevant Governor training course a year for their CPD.

 Copies of policies, procedures, minutes, accounts, budget plans and other documents are made available to Trustees.
 All Trustees are subject to DBS checks and informed about safeguarding procedures.
+All Trustees are expected to undertake Level 1 safeguarding training.